rugbyprof/4553-Spatial-DS/Assignments/07-Program_3/README.md

 - Make sure you do a screen shot of your output: `pygame.image.save(screen,DIRPATH+'/'+'screen_shot.png')`
 - Extra credit if anyone can make the earthquakes appear a year at a time in an additive manner.
+- Extra credit if you want to show clusters.

 ### Deliverables